Jklein64/hierarchy-generation/README.md

 # Hierarchy Generation

-This repository is for code for the automatic generation of a hierarchical segmentation of an image, which is a portion of my research group's project.
+This repository is for code for the automatic generation of a hierarchical segmentation of an image, which is my contribution to a research project led by [Ted Chao](https://mason.gmu.edu/~cchao8/) from the [GMU Creativity and Graphics Lab (CraGL)](https://cragl.cs.gmu.edu).
 The general idea is that superpixels can be clustered to form semantic regions which separate constraints.
+I worked with the group as part of my [TJHSST senior research](https://tjhsst.fcps.edu/academics/research-program) project during the 2021-2022 school year, but worked with Professor Gingold, the head of [CraGL](https://cragl.cs.gmu.edu), through [ASSIP](https://science.gmu.edu/assip) over the summer of 2021.

 # Setup